buptkang/MathProblem-Dataset/README.md

 # MathProblemSolving-Dataset
-This dataset collects from online and textbook.
+This is the dataset containing K-9 to K-12 algebra-and-geometry related math problems.

 TODO data format: